Danish2511/webMethodsDocs/Q&A.md

 - **Explanation**: Debugging a producer’s like detective work.
 Logs reveal errors, configs show if it’s waiting too long or retrying enough, metrics flag delays, and a ping to brokers confirms they’re alive.
 Start there, narrow it down.

 ---

-### Final Thoughts
-These 70 questions cover Kafka from the ground up—starting with basics like what it is and its parts, moving to how it works under the hood (partitions, replication), and digging into advanced topics like transactions and tuning.
-The explanations aim to make the concepts click, not just parrot the answers, so you can talk about Kafka confidently in an interview.
-Whether you’re explaining offsets to a newbie or debating exactly-once delivery with a pro, you’ve got the ammo now!
-Anything specific you’d like me to expand on?